Share

 Animal health and welfare

 The small number of our businesses that purchase eggs are either already sourcing from cage-free hens or have a cage-free commitment in progress.
-In 2022 we made a commitment that by 2025, all our businesses that purchase eggs will be cage-free, except those in Brazil, which will be cage-free by 2028.
 Learn more about our commitment on cage-free eggs.

 Our use of cookies